steveafrost/intro-to-math.js/README.md

 # JavaScript Math

-In Ruby solving for the square root of a number involves using a class method `.sqrt` on the `Math` class.
-Methods like `sqrt` in Ruby are class methods that we call on the `Math class`.
+In Ruby, solving for the square root of a number involves using the `.sqrt` class method on the `Math` class.

 While JavaScript supports a lot of the same mathematical operations as Ruby, there is one big difference. `Math` in JavaScript is actually a single built-in object that you can perform operations on.
 This `Math` object does have plenty of convenience functions that allow you to do math simply and easily.
-Think of these functions as the equivalent to instance methods in Ruby.
+Think of these functions as the equivalent of instance methods in Ruby.
 You can read more about math in JavaScript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

 Please feel free to use the console in the Chrome or Firefox Developer Tools to play around with these convenience methods.

 ## Objectives

 + Explain how numbers work in JS
-+ Round numbers to nearest whole number
++ Round numbers to the nearest whole number
-+ Perform series of math problems on numbers following order of operations
++ Perform a series of math problems on numbers following order of operations

 ## Rounding